AndreaDiotallevi/moovli/README.md

 - Main technologies:
   * [React](https://reactjs.org/): a JavaScript library we used to build the user interface and gather data from external APIs.
+  * [Google Maps React](https://www.npmjs.com/package/google-maps-react): a library that includes a helper to wrap around the Google maps API.
   * [Python](https://www.python.org/): a general purpose programming language we used for web scraping.
   * [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): the flexible box layout module makes it easier to design flexible responsive layout structure without using float or positioning.